-Finlandia Foundation National encourages projects related to Finnish and Finnish-American culture, including contemporary culture, in Finland and the USA and are characterized by many of the following:
+Finlandia Foundation National encourages projects related to Finnish and Finnish-American culture, including contemporary culture, in Finland and the U.S. that are characterized by many of the following:

 Receives favorable attention and has a high profile and visibility